I tried the 7 best Shopify live chat apps in 2026

 LiveChatEstablished BusinessesRobust ticketing, advanced reporting, extensive integrations.Deep (native)Subscription (per agent)

-ZendeskFull CX SuitesOmnichannel support, advanced analytics, powerful automations.Deep (requires setup)Subscription (per agent)
+ZendeskFull CX SuitesOmnichannel support, advanced analytics, powerful automations.Deep (robust native app)Subscription (per agent)

 Re:amazeMultichannel SMBsUnified inbox for chat, email, social; push campaigns and chatbots.Deep (native)Subscription (per agent)